-The experienced attorneys at Leventhal Sar LLC are committed to pursuing justice for elderly victims of abuse, neglect and other injuries.
-If your elderly loved one has suffered at the hands of a trusted caregiver, contact our Denver office today to speak to a nursing home abuse attorney by completing the form on this page or calling (303) 515-7355 to schedule a free consultation.
+The experienced attorneys at Leventhal Sar Law are committed to pursuing justice for elderly victims of abuse, neglect and other injuries.
+If your elderly loved one has suffered at the hands of a trusted caregiver, contact our Denver office today to speak to a nursing home abuse attorney by completing the form on this page to schedule a free consultation.
 We help clients from Cherry Creek, Aurora and throughout Colorado.

 Growing old is an unavoidable part of life, but facing your final years in an environment that is humiliating, dangerous or neglectful is simply wrong.
 Statistics show that approximately 40 percent of Americans over the age of 65 currently live in a nursing home or other long-term care facility, and abuse in those facilities is a very frightening reality.

 Every year in the United States, according to the National Center for Adult Abuse, an estimated two million seniors suffer some form of abuse at the hands of those entrusted to look over them.
 Tragically, for every case of nursing home abuse that is reported, there could be as many as five cases that go unreported.
 Research finds that senior citizens who are abused tend to die earlier than those who are well cared for, even in the absence of chronic or life-threatening health conditions.

 If your elderly loved one has been abused or neglected, you may notice symptoms, such as: